 That’s not all fibre does during the digestive process.
 When some types of fibre (such as pectin) reach the colon, they help feed the beneficial bacteria in your gut—aka probiotics—through a process of fermentation.
 As those bacteria feast on the fibre, some produce short-chain fatty acids believed to play a role in immunity, inflammation control and more.
 Other gut bacteria may use their fibre fill-up to influence hormones that regulate appetite.

 Many adults in Australia fall short of getting the recommended 25g to 30g of fibre per day.
 You can boost your fibre intake by eating whole grains and whole grain foods, as well as legumes, fruits, vegetables, nuts and seeds.

 “It can be hard not to get swept up in the carb confusion,” Klinger says.
 “The truth is, carbs can still be a part of your weight-loss plan.”
 After all, even diets billed as low-carb contain some carbs.
 (Keep reading for more on low-carb diets.)

 Despite accounting for just 2% of body weight, the brain uses about 20% of the body’s glucose, making it a major consumer.
 That energy goes toward maintaining neurons and generating neurotransmitters.
-The brain’s reliance on glucose likely explains why lower-than-normal blood levels of glucose, a condition known as hypoglycemia, can make people feel confused, tired, or irritable.
+The brain depends on glucose (carbs) as its major source of energy, which likely explains why lower-than-normal blood levels of glucose, a condition known as hypoglycemia, can make people feel confused, tired or irritable.
 Hypoglycemia warrants prompt medical attention; contact your doctor if you experience symptoms.

 ‘Good’ vs. ‘bad’ carbohydrate foods